Adekolaau/Polished-data-hub/Bellabeat/Bellabeat .md

 **_Merging hourly_intensities and hourly_calories datasets_**

-The number of unique users (id) in dataset ‘hourly_intensities’ corresponds with that of ‘hourly_calories’, therefore, I will perform a full join in other to merge both datasets into 1 and store in it a new data frame.
+The number of unique users (id) in the ‘hourly_intensities’ dataset corresponds with that of ‘hourly_calories’.
+Therefore, I performed a full join to merge both datasets into one and stored it in a new data frame.

 ``` r
 intensities_calories <- merge(hourly_intensities, hourly_calories,